enkidevs/curriculum/JavaScript/Npm/what-is-npm.md

 ???

-* solve specific problems effectively
+* solve specific problems efficiently
-* solve every problem in an application effectively
+* solve every problem in an application efficiently
 * encapsulate the application

 ---